 Journal of Chemical Physics

 Choi, Sung-Hwan and Newby, Bi-min Zhang, "Dynamic Contact Angle in Rim Instability of Dewetting Holes" (2006).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 24.